 The price that Andonis, his wife Anna pay for their views is great, and so are their little daughter Niki.
 Andonis is expelled from the Party for unclear reasons, and thus he and his family are outlaws.
 The hunt for communists and partisans during and after World War II forces them to live in hiding for years.
 As the Greek civil war rages outside, claiming nearly 160,000 victims, they cling to the hope of better times.

-It is only halfway through the book that Niki actually becomes a protagonist, when she grows from a teenager trapped in a life as a result of choices that are not her own, into a bright young woman who, like her parents once did, dares to make an important life choice.
+It is only halfway through the book that Niki actually becomes a protagonist, when she grows from a teenager trapped in a life as a result of choices that are not her own, into a handsome young woman who, like her parents once did, dares to make an important life choice.
 A vision - which connects the young Niki in a special way with the elderly Niki who died - gives her the courage to follow her heart.

 Actually, the novel ends when Niki's life really begins, and as a reader you just start to feel connected to her.
 That makes Niki into an interesting but also somewhat unbalanced novel.